-- Offers a complete and systematic presentation of the models and control algorithms
+- Gives a systematic presentation of models and control algorithms

-Postgraduates with advanced level of understanding of robotics, mechanics and control, postdocs, faculty, engineers and researchers in industrial and other specialized research institutions in the field of robotics
+Postgraduates with advanced level of understanding of robotics, mechanics and control; postdocs, faculty, engineers and researchers in industrial and other specialized research institutions in the fields of robotics, biomechanics, physical therapy and physics-based computer animation

 - No. of pages: